GreptimeTeam/docs/docs/reference/sql/information-schema/runtime-metrics.md

+---
+description: Provides information about the `RUNTIME_METRICS` table, which includes system runtime metrics from the `/metrics` HTTP endpoint output in the cluster.
+---

 # RUNTIME_METRICS

 The `RUNTIME_METRICS` table provides system runtime metrics.
 It includes all metrics from the `/metrics` HTTP endpoint output in the cluster.